Skeleta in non-Archimedean and tropical geometry: Skeleta

+Indeed, we already observed in example \ref{eg-int} that every subdivision of $\Delta_{[a,b]}$ is determined by a subdivision of $[a,b]$ as a rational polyhedron; meanwhile, by the cellular cover formula of the next section (proposition \ref{LOC-Zar-cover}), the cellular topology of $\Delta_{[a,r_1,\ldots,r_k,b]}$ is generated by the inclusions $[r_i,r_{i+1}]\rightarrow[r_0,r_k]$.

-It remains to say when a collection of affine subsets $U_j=\{[a_{ji},b_{ji}]\}_{i=1}^{k_j}$ covers $\Delta$. \begin{conj}The $U_j$ cover $\Delta$ if and only if $[a,b]=\bigcup_{i,j}[a_{ji},b_{ji}]$ and $(a,b)=\bigcup_{i,j}(a_{ji},b_{ji})$.\end{conj} In light of the cellular cover formula, the only part in question is the covering criterion for subdivisions.
-The given criterion says that a collection of subdivisions covers if and only if there are no common `kink' points, that is, if Indeed, in that case, the intersection over $j$ (in, say, the set of continuous functions) of the semirings of piecewise-affine functions convex on $U_j$ is exactly the set of such functions convex on $\Delta$.
+It remains to say when a collection of affine subsets $U_j=\{[a_{ji},b_{ji}]\}_{i=1}^{k_j}$ covers $X$. \begin{conj}The $U_j$ cover $X$ if and only if $[a,b]=\bigcup_{i,j}[a_{ji},b_{ji}]$ and $(a,b)=\bigcup_{i,j}(a_{ji},b_{ji})$.\end{conj} With the cellular cover fomula, the only part in question is the condition for a family of subdivisions to cover $\Delta$.
+The proposed criterion says that a collection of subdivisions covers if and only if there are no common `kink' points, that is, if Indeed, in that case, the intersection over $j$ (in, say, the set of continuous functions) of the semirings of piecewise-affine functions convex on $U_j$ is exactly the set of such functions convex on $\Delta$.
 In other words,

 is an equaliser of semirings.
 I do not know how to show that this equaliser is universal.

 As was pointed out in e.g. \ref{eg-int'}, the spectrum of $\mathrm{CPA}_*(\R,\R_\vee)$ consists of a single point.
 One can obtain a better model for the affine real line $\R$ as the increasing union